Nynergy/vexes/README.md

 file in the `src` directory.
 The actual source code of the library can be found in the `vexes.hpp` file in the `include` directory.

+## What can I expect to find in this library?

+At the moment, here's what the library offers:

+- Engine Base Class
+- Drawing Utils
+    - Easily draw characters, strings, lines, boxes, and more

 ------------------------------------------------------------------------------

 Remember, _don't curse,_ ___use vexes!___